We continue on from France.

 Frozen Caipirinha featuring LeBlon Cachaça – $10

-If you can believe it, the Caipirinha (ky-pee-REE-nyah), which is Brazil’s national cocktail, actually went down a dollar in price this year.
+The Caipirinha (ky-pee-REE-nyah) is Brazil’s national cocktail.
 Cachaca is mostly unknown here in the U.S., but the pure sugar cane spirit is the most common hard liquor in Brazil and is becoming better known here in Florida with the influx of South American restaurants and bars that are popping up around the state.
 We didn’t much care for what we were served on day one – the drink was thin and incredibly bitter.
 It’s an expensive proposition given the fact that it’s still served in this thimble-of-a-glass.
-A risky buy even with the 9% price drop.
+The French Martini Slushy is a safer bet.

-Overall, Brazil gets better as temperatures cool, which is not necessarily something that you’d expect given its reputation for being a hot weather hotspot.
+Overall, Brazil gets better as temperatures cool, which is not necessarily something that you’d expect given its reputation for being a hotspot.
 The Seafood Stew is good, but probably not a must-buy and the Cheese Bread returns as a favorite.
 The Pork Belly is iffy – about half the time it’s one of my favorite dishes and the other half of the time it’s one of the worst items I’ll try.
 Skip the wine here in favor of something nearby.
-The beer is okay, but pales in comparison to what we saw in Belgium with the St. Bernardus choices.
+The beer is an interesting try, but we’re going to see one of the best beers in the world ahead in Belgium with the St. Bernardus.
 These frozen drinks are rarer at the Festival this year, but the Caipirinha is probably going to be a tart sugar bomb and it’s served in such a small vessel that it almost doesn’t even deserve to be called a cup.
-It’s a mixed bag this year.